makersacademy/airport_challenge/README.md

 As an air traffic controller
 So that I can avoid collisions
-I want to be able to prevent airplanes landing when my airport if full
+I want to be able to prevent airplanes landing when my airport is full

 As an air traffic controller
 So that I can avoid accidents